alphagov/government-service-design-manual/service-manual/agile/running-retrospectives.md

 ### Discussion: 00:20 to 00:30 (10 mins)

 Group the post-its into common themes.
-If there are too many, have the team prioritise, eg by voting with stickers.
+If there are too many to discuss in the time you have then have the team prioritise, eg by voting with stickers.

 Discuss each of the main areas in turn: